 Even if your inclination to do so isn’t driven purely by having to work with limited space, the growing trend around gardening is to maximise the space.
 Those of us lucky enough to have gardens at all are realising that their value lies more in their functionality than how they look.
+Take having your own produce for an example.
+Perhaps you’re thinking, what size chicken coop do I need?
+And how can I start my own veg patch?
+Is it possible to keep bees and make my own honey?
+That’s good, this would be a very functional garden.
+And who’s to say it can’t took attractive and appealing at the same time as being functional!

 Best-lawn contests might still exist in some neighbourhoods, but it’s more of a niche special interest these days.
 That being said a good lawn will always complement outdoor teak furniture if you are lucky enough to have some.